ICD-10 Codes in South Africa: A Doctor's Guide to Clean Medical Aid Claims

 • Dagger and asterisk markers: the WHO convention that pairs an underlying-condition (dagger) code with its manifestation (asterisk) code.

-• Discontinued dates: codes retired by the WHO or by South Africa carry a discontinuation date and should not be used after it.
+• Discontinued dates: codes retired by the WHO or by South Africa carry a discontinuation date and are invalid on claims after it.

 Common reasons medical aid claims are rejected on ICD-10

-• No code on every line — a valid ICD-10 code must appear on each claim line, not just on the invoice header.
+• No code on every line: a valid ICD-10 code must appear on each line of the account, not on the invoice header alone.

 • A US ICD-10-CM code that does not exist in the Master Industry Table, typically copied from a US website or US-built software.

-• An injury or poisoning (S/T) code without the compulsory External Cause Code as a secondary code.
+• An injury or poisoning (S or T) code without the compulsory External Cause Code from Chapter XX (V01 to Y98) as a secondary code.

 • A discontinued code used after its WHO or South African discontinuation date.